 Control + A now selects all tables and views in the "Database Objects" selection panel.
 (Bug #18961544, Bug #72963)

 Data could not be imported from a remote MySQL server.
 (Bug #19012634, Bug #73040)

 Thedialog was not populated with information from the selected MySQL connection.
 (Bug #18968777, Bug #72990)

 In Excel 2013, importing the same table twice in the same Excel worksheet failed after deleting the Excel table linked to in the first report.
 (Bug #18962670, Bug #72976)

 Data could not be imported to the left of previously imported data if the new data intersected with the existing import.
 (Bug #18962617, Bug #72975)

-After importing data, clicking Refresh All from the Data tab would fail to refresh the data, and it generated an "Initialization of the data source failed" error.
-(Bug #18962538, Bug #72974)
+After importing data, clicking Data tab would fail to refresh the data, and it generated an "Initialization of the data source failed" error.
+(Bug #18962538, Bug #72974)from the